somedatapacket/docs.humio.com/content/configuration/authentication/role-based-auth.md

 ```
 (In previous releases, this was named `PREFIX_AUTHORIZATION_ENABLED`)

-Currently, we only support this model; a future release will enable editig these rules in the UI.
+Currently, we only support this model; a future release will enable editing these rules in the UI.

 ```
 {